sumaiyaasif/Advent-Of-Code/AventoOfCode/Day15/README.md

 Given the starting numbers 3,1,2, the 2020th number spoken is 1836.
 Given your starting numbers, what will be the 2020th number spoken?

-Your puzzle answer was 1111.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## --- Part Two ---
 Impressed, the Elves issue you a challenge: determine the 30000000th number spoken.
 For example, given the same starting numbers as above: